vaishnavi-nimbalkar-engineer/DataScienceRoadmap/README.md

 # DATA SCIENCE ROADMAP 2025

-## Data Science Roadmap for anyone interested in how to break into the field!

 [This Video](https://www.youtube.com/watch?v=5zRvq7CG6Zw&t=5s) is for you (Highly Recommended)

 ### Data Science vs Data Analytics vs Data Engineering - What's the Difference?